-It is the long-range goal of the MTPO to reduce traffic fatalities within the MPO area.
+It is the long-range goal of the MTPO to reduce traffic fatalities within the MPA.
 The MTPO will be researching safety strategies which will encompass education, enforcement, engineering and emergency response.
-Our actions will include targeted intersection safety improvements and varied education and enforcement efforts.
-The MTPO will also explore avenues to coordinate with its MPO planning partners to incorporate methods of improving safety for bicyclists, pedestrians, and motorcyclists, through a combination of education, engineering and enforcement.
-While the MTPO adopted a Transportation
+Actions will include targeted intersection safety improvements and varied education and enforcement efforts.
+The MTPO will also explore avenues to coordinate with its MPO planning partners to incorporate methods of improving safety for bicyclists, pedestrians, and motorcyclists.